HamedFarahani89/Quantum-Computing-Lab/README.md

 Welcome to the **Quantum Computing Lab**!
 This repository serves as a collection of projects, experiments, and learning materials related to quantum computing.

 ### 🚀 What You’ll Find Here
-- Implementations of quantum algorithms (e.g., Grover’s, Shor’s)
+- Implementations of quantum algorithms
 - Simulations using Qiskit, Cirq, and other quantum frameworks
 - Quantum machine learning experiments
 - Notes and insights on quantum computing fundamentals